CARV-ICS-FORTH/knot/docs/_sources/user.rst.txt

 To add a new folder or upload file(s) at the current path, click on the respective buttons on the right.
 Note that you can not overwrite an existing folder or file.

 .. note::
    The "Files" screen is meant to provide the very basic of file-related operations.
-Use the notebook environment of the "Zeppelin" service as you would use a shell on a UNIX-based machine to control the filesystem in a more elaborate manner, or create a "File Browser" service for a web-based management interface on a specific folder.
+Use the notebook environment as you would use a shell on a UNIX-based machine to control the filesystem in a more elaborate manner, or create a "File Browser" service for a web-based management interface on a specific folder.

 Administration
 --------------